The Hindu Vedas: Charms, Myths, and Formulas for Enlightenment

 Yajur Veda – Knowledge of Sacrificial Formulas

 Yajur Veda means ‘Knowledge of the Sacrificial Formulas’, and contains explanatory prose commentaries on the way religious rites and sacrifices are to be performed.
 In other words, it functions as a liturgical handbook for priests.
 This Veda is divided into two parts, the White Yajur Veda and the Black Yajur Veda.
-According to one source, this Veda is said to be similar in function to the ancient Egyptian Book of the Dead.
+This Veda has been compared in function to the ancient Egyptian Book of the Dead .

 - The Anu and Ancient Seers in the Rig Veda